Tag: Greg Mulholland

 The below Parliamentary question was asked by Greg Mulholland on 2016-03-10.

-To ask the Secretary of State for Business, Innovation and Skills, how many names were provided to Ministers to enable them to take a formal decision on the appointment of the Pubs Code Adjudicator.
+To ask the Secretary of State for Business, Innovation and Skills, what role Ministers played in the recruitment process for the Pubs Code Adjudicator.

 Anna Soubry